History of Korean: Middle Korean

 The language standard of this period is based on the dialect of Kaesong because Goryeo moved the capital city to the northern area of the Korean Peninsula.

 The first foreign record of Korean is the Jilin leishi, written in 1103 by a Chinese Song dynasty writer, Sūn Mù 孫穆.
 It contains several hundred items of Goryeo-era Korean vocabulary with the pronunciation indicated through the use of Chinese characters, and is thus one of the main sources for information on Early Middle Korean.
 From a phonological perspective however, the usefulness of this material is limited due to logographic nature of the characters.

 The Chinese Ming dynasty Bureau of Translators compiled a Chinese–Korean vocabulary of Joseon-era Korean in the mid-16th century.

 There were tones in Middle Korean.

-The creation of the Hunminjeongeum ("Proper Sounds for the Instruction of the People"), the original name for Hangul, was completed in 1443 by Sejong the Great, the fourth Joseon king, and promulgated in September or October 1446.
+The creation of the Hunminjeongeum ('The Correct/Proper Sounds for the Instruction of the People'), the original name for Hangul, was completed in 1443 by Sejong the Great, the fourth Joseon king, and promulgated in September or October 1446.

 Hunminjeongeum was an entirely new and native script for the Korean language and people.
 The script was initially named after the publication, but later came to be known as "Hangul".
 It was created so that the common people illiterate in Hanja could accurately and easily read and write the Korean language.
-Its supposed publication date, October 9, is now "Hangul Day" (also known as The Korean Alphabet Day) in South Korea.
+Its supposed publication date, October 9, became Hangul Day in South Korea.
+Its North Korean equivalent, Chosŏn'gŭl Day, is on January 15.

 In Korean wiktionary, the pronunciation of Middle Korean is represented by the Yale romanization of Korean.
 This is because the Revised Romanization of Korean was only designed for Modern Korean.
 Yale romanization of Korean places primary emphasis on showing a word's morphophonemic structure, so it does not indicate the actual pronunciation of the day.